WWII bomb self-detonates in German field, leaves crater | DW | 24.06.2019

 Limburg city spokesman Johannes Laubach told German news service NTV that finding a WWII bomb in the area was not at all surprising.
 "A former railway depot made this area a bombing target at the end of the war," he explained.

-More than 70 years after the end of the conflict, finding unexploded bombs in Germany is a frequent occurrence.
-Just this month, an unexploded device was defused in a busy area of central Berlin.
+WWII ended more than 70 years ago, yet finding unexploded bombs in Germany is still a frequent occurrence.

+Two unexploded bombs were discovered on Monday in the central German town of Giessen, prompting the temporary evacuation of some 2,500 people.
+Earlier this month, an unexploded device was defused in a busy area of central Berlin.

 "The most frequently found explosives are cluster bombs, air bombs and bombs with incendiary materials, such as white phosphorous," Spyra said.